 Once you’ve built out a form and added to a page, you’ll want to preview it before making it live on your website.

-- Once you are logged in to your site, go to the page where you embedded your new form.
+- Log into your site and go to the page where you embedded your new form.

 - Click on the “Preview” button.
 A new window will open to show you how the form will look when it’s published.

-- On the preview page, ensure that your new form shows up and is in the right place on the page.
+- On the preview page, ensure that your new form shows up as you’d expect and is in the right place on the page.

 - Return to the page where you’d like to use the form.